 4This hardware architecture was selected in order both to provide enough computing resources and to have a clear separation between the two components of the AO System, but it is not a requirement: the software design, in fact, allows different organization of processes, e.g.: the whole AOSup could run on a single server.

 5The names refer to the right side AO System.
-For the left side the AO Servers are named adsecsx and wfssx.
+For the left side the AO Servers are named adsecsx, wfssx, and so on.